osceolaares/site-discussions/content/meetings.md

 ## Regular monthly meetings

-Meetings are held at 18:00 on the last Monday of the month at the Osceola County, Dept Of Emergency Management.
+Meetings are held at the Osceola County, Dept Of Emergency Management on the last Monday of the month starting at 18:00.

 Osceola County EOC</br>
 2586 Partin Settlement Rd</br>